out of hours Support and Emergency Information

 Call 0113 812 3165

-If you are having thoughts of self-harm or suicide, and you are worried about your immediate safety you should access help straight away from Accident and Emergency or by contacting 999.
+If you are having thoughts of self-harm or suicide and you are worried about your immediate safety, you should access help straight away from Accident and Emergency (A&E) or by phoning 999.
+Here are the details of the A&E departments in Leeds:

 In case of overdose, ingesting poison or suffering serious injury you must seek immediate medical help by dialling 999.
-You should do this even if you do not feel poorly; the effects of an overdose can be delayed by hours (even days) and can be fatal.
+You should do this even if you do not feel poorly; the effects of an overdose can be delayed by hours (even days) and can be very serious.

 If you are experiencing domestic or honour-based abuse, the following services can provide immediate support and information: